 Select Yes or No to indicate if a biaxial analysis is to be performed.
 If a biaxial analysis is performed, the solution will consider moments applied simultaneously about the two orthogonal axes of the footing.
 If a biaxial analysis is NOT performed, the solution will consider moments applied about the two orthogonal axes to be acting non-concurrently.

-Percentage of Edge Length for M & V (Only displayed when biaxial analysis is selected)
+Amount of Edge Length for M & V (Only displayed when biaxial analysis is selected)

 Click to Calculate (Button is only visible when biaxial analysis is selected)